juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 WARNING #5.
 Windows10 cannot be installed directly, overwrites the Mac EFI with a Serial code,
-DAMAGES the Mac,
+DAMAGES the Mac.

 Options:
-A) Install in other PC, move the SSD or M.2
+1. Install in other PC, move the SSD or M.2
-B) Install in Virtual Machine .vhdx create & modify ssd or m.2 Bootloader partition to detect .vhdx file as a real partition.
+2. Install in Virtual Machine .vhdx create & modify ssd or m.2 Bootloader partition to detect .vhdx file as a real partition.
-C) use a software like twocanoes winclone.
+3. use a software like twocanoes winclone.

 MacPro 6,1 2013
 has Apple SSD AHCI mini PCIe propietary connector,